 These delicious cookies are a no-fuss basic recipe that comes together in one bowl resulting in a batch of thick, soft, and chunky cookies that taste like they’re made fresh in a bakery.

-It’s the kind of cookie recipe that you turn to when you’re craving something sweet but when you want something more unique than just a classic chocolate chip cookie!
+It’s the kind of recipe that you turn to when you’re craving something sweet but when you want something more unique than just a classic chocolate chip cookie!

 You might want to double the batch because these won’t last long!

 - Butter, softened: Bring to room temperature beforehand so it creams easily.
-It also helps to keep these cookies chewy as opposed to crispy. use salted or unsalted butter.
+It also helps to keep these cookies chewy as opposed to crispy.
+Use salted or unsalted butter.

-How to Make the Best Cowboy Cookies
+How to Make Our Cowboy Cookies

 Here are the simple steps to making these amazing kitchen sink cookies.
 Just be sure to grab a couple before they’re gone!